RealMarshalle/RealMarshalle/README.md

-- 👋 Hi, I’m @RealMarshalle
+- 👋 Hi, I’m @RealMarshalle.
 - 👀 I’m interested in Beauties.
-- 🌱 I’m currently learning Python and Linux
+- 🌱 I’m currently learning Python and Linux.
-- 💞️ I’m looking to collaborate on Symbian develpors (Symbian ^3)
+- 💞️ I’m looking to collaborate on Symbian develpors (Symbian ^3).
-- 📫 How to reach me zyh891129@gmail.com
+- 📫 How to reach me : zyh891129@gmail.com

 <!---
 RealMarshalle/RealMarshalle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.